Ask An Archaeologist Day FAQ

 How do I take part?

-#AskAnArchaeologist Day will take place on Friday 21 July in 2022.
+#AskAnArchaeologist Day will take place on Friday 19 July in 2024.

-I’m an Archaeologist and I want to take part - What do I do?
+I’m an archaeologist and I want to take part - what do I do?

 Ahead of the day, please share the details as widely as you can and encourage people to take part.
 If you work for an archaeological unit, museum or other archaeology or heritage organisation please ask your social media team to join in and spread the word.